5 Steps Startups Can Follow To Set Up Their Modern Data Stack

 No matter the company size, teams can benefit from having a cloud warehouse solution that pulls in multiple data sources using an ETL.
 In its simplest form, this data could be presented to business teams using analytics or BI platform.
 Small teams tend to focus on plug-and-play solutions for their analytics like Mixpanel or Amplitude.
 These tools are perfect for self-service and simple visualization but can get expensive and rigid as teams scale.
 Unlike plug-and-play solutions, a modern data stack is designed to quickly integrate new sources as you scale.
 This flexibility prevents technical debt by giving teams the ability to swap tools when limited by what they can do with their data.

-Benefits of Setting Up a Modern Data Stack
+What Are the Benefits of Setting Up a Modern Data Stack?

 Early-stage companies don’t have the same luxury as larger teams with funding.
 Startups need to have clear metrics that can help them prioritize where to invest their next dollar.
 This means that the data stack should be simple to set up, easy to understand and affordable.
 It should also deliver accurate growth, product and financial metrics.
 Without the proper infrastructure for these metrics, answering questions can become time-consuming for data folks.